-The Associate of Applied Science Computer Information Technology Cisco CCNA Concentration
+The Associate of Applied Science Computer Infor Cisco CCNA Concentration

+Students completing the Cisco CCNA Concentrate prepared for employment in the computer tector and network infrastructure field.
+Student will configure network routers, switches and firew learn how to how to diagnose and repair comsoftware problems.
+In addition, those who coes able to design, implement and administer Students will also develop strong critical this learn by doing within a hands-on lab enviroworld internship experiences.
 Students completing the Cisco CCNA Concentration will be prepared for employment in the computer technical support field and network infrastructure field.
-Student will learn how to program/configure network routers, switches and firewalls.
+Student will learn how to program/ configure network routers, switches and firewalls.
 The students will learn how to how to diagnose and repair computer hardware and software problems.
 In addition, those who complete the program will be able to design, implement and administer computer networks.
-Students will also develop strong critical thinking skills and will learn by doing within a hands-on lab environment along with real world internship experiences.
+Students will also develop strong critical thinking skills and will learn by doing within a hands-on lab environment along with real